CADD-SC/Caco-2-Permeability-Prediction-Model/README.md

 **Output:**

-Our model generates output in binary value (1 or 0), where 1 indicates compound to be permeable, while 0 indicates non-permeable.
+Our model generates output in binary value (1 or 0), where 1 indicates compound to be permeable, while 0 indicates non-permeable

-**Please ensure that all the necessary files (caco.pkl, data_preprocessing.py, scaler, features.txt, inputfile.csv) are kept in the working directory**
+**Please ensure that all the necessary files (caco.pkl, data_preprocessing.py, scaler, features.txt, input_file.csv, model.py) are kept in the working directory**